2017Yasu/newPygobnilp/README.md

 - `CGaussianBIC` class: This class offers calculation of conditional Gaussian BIC score, which is the log-likelihood penalised by `df * log(N) / 2` for the each pair of child and parents, where `df` is the degrees of freedom of the pair and `N` is the number of variables.
 - `CGaussianAIC` class: This class offers calculation of conditional Gaussian AIC score, which is the log-likelihood penalised by `df` for the each pair of child and parents.

+An example usage can be seen in the [testMixedDataLearning.ipynb]() notebook.

+## Requirements

+Since pygobnilp uses an optimization solver, you are required to install one from [Gurobi](https://www.gurobi.com/).
+How to do this can be found in the original [pygobnilp](https://www.cs.york.ac.uk/aig/sw/gobnilp/) website.